No 1 Poultry: Overview

 The present building was completed in 1997, five years after architect Stirling's death and three years after construction began.
 It is a postmodern structure, with use of bold, perhaps unsubtle, forms and colours in a compact assembly.
 It is clad in pink and yellow limestone in even stripes (and apex arch stones, that is voussoirs) whilst the courtyard, an atrium, displays some of Stirling's characteristic acidulous colour play.
+Bucklersbury Passage runs through the entire building, connecting the courtyard to Poultry on the north and Queen Victoria Street on the south.

 Like many notable postmodern buildings, the imagery is rich in references.
 For example, from the sharp apex of the site a keyhole-shaped opening leads to a little-seen Scala Regia with a ramped floor, gold-leafed terminus and ancient Egyptian aura takes visitors into the heart of the building.
 Intended as site owner Palumbo's private entrance, this space is now little used: Palumbo sold the development before its completion.
 The turret above is sometimes likened to a submarine conning tower while the glazed thus two-sided clock is in concept and detail that of the Art Deco era Palazzo delle Poste, Naples.

 Completed nearly two decades after the first designs were published, the building saw a range of muted and divided views from leading critics as the heyday of postmodernism was over.
 Amongst the readers of Time Out magazine, it was voted fifth-worst in London.

 Following application generally supported by neighbours, users and experts, the building was protected and recognised by law as Grade II*-listed on 29 November 2016.
-(Note: By the statutory holder of this function, Historic England) The chief proponent was the Twentieth Century Society to block a planned redesign of the structure; thus the main opponent was the landowner.
+(Note: By the statutory holder of this function, Historic England) The chief proponent was the Twentieth Century Society to block a planned redesign of the structure; Thus the main opponent was the landowner.